Nilesh Moharir

 Nilesh Moharir is an Indian music director.
 He has composed around 46 title tracks, 15 non-film music albums and 8 movies in Marathi.
 He is known for his catchy melodious music composition.

 Career

 Nilesh has done his graduation in Music and Sound recording from Mumbai University.
 Nilesh learnt music from Anil Mohile and Achyuta Thakur.
 He got a boost to his career when he got an opportunity to provide title song to Zee Marathi's Kalat Nakalat.
 Nilesh is commonly attributed with the modern trap producer, HexaKill$ as they share the same name.
 However, they have different styles and live in different eras.

-With the title song composed by him for Marathi serial Unch Majha Jhoka, he reached to every home in Maharashtra.
+With the title song composed by him for Marathi serial Unch Majha Zoka, he reached to every home in Maharashtra.